Honey in the Heart

 In Traditional Chinese Medicine, the heart, along with the lungs, is involved in the transformation of qi (vital energy) from air and food; it is the organ of the fire element and summer.
 In TCM, the heart governs mental activity and the physiological functions of the brain, influencing memory, thought patterns and even sleep.
 It is viewed as the seat of consciousness, housing both the mind and spirit.

-I believe that in an effort to protect myself from further pain, I had unknowingly shut my emotional heart down.
+I believe that as a trauma response, in an effort to protect myself, I had unknowingly shut my emotional heart down.
 This in turn cut me off from my true self and my intuition, and then from my physical body itself.
 And I'm gonna level with you: I was angry.
 Yes, angry—something that is often viewed as a shameful feeling for women to have in our society, just as men have been conditioned not to cry.

 Long life, honey in the heart: I’m learning that the goal for cultivating a healthy and peaceful energetic heart is not to banish all difficult and challenging emotions and feelings, which will shut us down.
 What we need to do is create enough space, stillness and softness within our own hearts to contain the full spectrum of human emotions that flow within us and from others.

 Do I have this down in practice?
 Nope, but I'm working on it: gradually softening, opening, remembering.
 Remembering who I am.